jinujj/nupdate/README.md

 # nupdate

-Added a cli tool to update the package.json in any project
+Added a cli tool to update the package.json in any project.
+Many times it was come into my notice there is no interactive way of updating the package version. ```nupdate``` is a library provided to help with this.

 # Usage